• Skip to primary navigation

 Ingredients

-• 1 medium sized onion cubed
+• 1 medium sized onion (cubed)

-• 1 medium sized tomato cubed
+• 1 medium sized tomato (cubed)

-• 1 medium sized capsicum cubed
+• 1 medium sized capsicum (cubed)

 For the marinade:

-• 3 tbsp hung curd
+• 1/4 cup hung curd

-• 1 tsp chilli powder
+• 1 teaspoon chilli powder

 • a pinch turmeric powder

-• 1/2 tsp garam masala powder
+• 1/2 teaspoon garam masala powder

-• 1 tsp lemon juice
+• 1 teaspoon lemon juice

-• 1/4 tsp pepper powder
+• 1/4 teaspoon pepper powder

-• 1/2 tbsp ginger garlic paste
+• 1/2 tablespoon ginger garlic paste

-• 1/2 tsp dried kasoori methi
+• 1/2 teaspoon dried kasoori methi

-• 1 tbsp oil
+• 1 tablespoon oil

 • salt to taste